adrien-thierry/hmf-training-en/markdowns/en/algorithm_v2_en.md

  	}
 ```

-Here ** as long as ** my varibale ** var ** is strictly inferior to 42, one carries out the instructions in the loop.
+Here **while** my variable ** var ** is strictly inferior to 42, we carry out the instructions in the loop.
 So here the loop will be repeated 42 times.
 Once the condition is fulfilled the code reading resumes under the loop.

 ## **For**

 The "for" loop allows you to repeat one or more statements as long as a test is verified.
-The most used "for" loop consists of having a variable, "i", initialized to 0 and repeating an instruction as long as "i" is less than a number such that 3.
-The instruction contained in the "for" loop "Will be repeated 3 times.
+The most used "for" loop consists of having a variable, "i", initialized to 0 and repeating an instruction as long as "i" is less than a number such as 3.
+The instruction contained in the "for" loop will be repeated 3 times.
 (Once at 0, once at 1, then at 2, then "i" is equal to 3, then "i" does not check the inferiority condition at 3).
 Example:

 ```for(var i = 0; i < 3; i++)
 {